Establishing a Network of Agroforestry Research & Demonstration Farms

 • Sustainable Communities: partnerships

-To overcome these barriers and catalyze agroforestry adoption across the Midwest, the Institute is launching a network of Institute-operated Agroforestry Research & Demonstration (R&D) Farms.
-In partnership with public and private landowners, these farms will facilitate a broad range of decentralized education, demonstration, and research functions.
-The Institute already has funding for an initial group of R&D Farms in Wisconsin, which will be established in 2019.
+To overcome these barriers and catalyze agroforestry adoption across the Midwest, the Institute launched a network of Institute-operated Agroforestry Research & Demonstration (R&D) Farms in 2019.
+In partnership with public and private landowners, these farms facilitate a broad range of decentralized education, demonstration, and research functions.

-This project, “Establishing an Illinois Network of Agroforestry Research & Demonstration Farms” will fund planning, establishment, and education at three R&D Farms in Illinois.
-At their core, each farm will host commercial-scale demonstration plantings of a suite of agroforestry practices.
-Comprehensive educational signage and on-farm educational workshops will provide multiple modes of engagement throughout the year.
-Direct oversight by the Institute will ensure robust, science-based management and improve long-term economic and ecological monitoring beyond what is possible with a network of independent farms.
+This project, “Establishing an Illinois Network of Agroforestry Research & Demonstration Farms” supported planning, establishment, and education at three R&D Farms in Illinois.
+At their core, each farm hosts commercial-scale demonstration plantings featuring a suite of agroforestry practices including multiple types of alley cropping, a multi-functional windbreak, edible riparian buffer, and cattle silvopasture.
+Adaptable and engaging educational signage and on-farm educational workshops provide multiple modes of engagement throughout the year.
+Direct oversight by the Institute ensures robust, science-based management and improves long-term economic and ecological monitoring beyond what is possible with a network of independent farms.

 LEARNING OUTCOMES